-Acceptance and Commitment Therapy (usually just called ACT) is a therapy model with empirically proven effectiveness.
-It works well for depression, anxiety disorders, addictions and a general sense of being stuck in patterns of behaviour or emotions that makes a person feel miserable.
+Acceptance and Commitment Therapy (usually called ACT) is a therapy model with empirically proven effectiveness.
+It works well for depression, anxiety disorders, addictions, and a general sense of being stuck in patterns of behaviour or emotions that makes a person feel miserable.

 At Kensington Psychology and Well-Being, we offer Acceptance and Commitment Therapy here at our clinic based in Kensington Park, conveniently located for those in Norwood and Adelaide’s eastern suburbs.

 How does Acceptance and Commitment Therapy work?

 ACT is an action-oriented approach to psychotherapy with its roots in Mindfulness, traditional Behaviour Therapy and Cognitive Behaviour Therapy.
 In a very practical manner it can help a person to overcome a sense of being trapped by learning to manage emotions differently, commit to different actions that align with your values, and generally develop a greater sense of ease and peace.
 It also sometimes incorporates meditation.

 ACT was developed by Steven Hayes in 1982 in order to create a mixed approach which integrates both cognitive and behavioural therapy.
 Steven wanted to move away from traditional therapies of the time with what seemed to him an over-focus on narrowly defined abnormal behaviour modification out of context.
 Steven’s treatment model is broader and more flexible as it incorporates every person’s unique experiences.
 It also incorporates a person’s values – i.e. what they value, appreciate, and aspire to.